youzan/zent/packages/zent/src/date-picker/README_en-US.md

 - When return value of `showTime` is an object, `defaultTime` should be a range of datetimes. (default: ['00:00:00','23:59:59'])
 - `disabledDate(val, type)` or `disabledTime(val, type)`, the `type` is `'start' | 'end'`

-### CombinedTimeRangePicker API （Base on TimePicker）
+### TimeRangePicker / CombinedTimeRangePicker API （Base on TimePicker）

 | Property    | Description                                 | Type                              | Default                     | Required |
 | ----------- | ------------------------------------------- | --------------------------------- | --------------------------- | -------- |